-Since 2003, Igor has served as the program coordinator and a faculty member at New York State Summer School of the Arts.
-During the 2010-2011 season he was company manager, ballet master and director's assistant to Igor Zelensky for the Novosibirsk Ballet in Novosibirsk, Russia.
+From 2003-2011, Burlak served as the program coordinator and faculty member at the New York State Summer School of the Arts.
+During the 2010-2011 season he was the company manager, ballet master, and director's assistant to Igor Zelensky for the Novosibirsk Ballet in Novosibirsk, Russia.

 In 2008 and 2009, Burlak received the Fellowship Initiative Grant from the New York Choreographic Institute, an affiliate of the New York City Ballet, to support his work as a choreographer.
 Burlak has choreographed pieces for Minnesota Ballet’s Celebrity Dance Challenge, The School of Minnesota Ballet’s Student Performance, The School of American Ballet’s Choreography Workshop, Miami City Ballet's Our Show, and Concerto de Arangus for Kansas City Ballet.